FortinetCloudCSE/FortiCNF/content/3_ModuleThree/35_Task5.md

 ---
-title: "Task 5: Validate Resolution of Dynamic Address Objects"
+title: "Task 5"
-chapter: true
 weight: 5
 ---

-# Task 5: Validate Resolution of Dynamic Address Objects
+## Task 5: Validate Resolution of Dynamic Address Objects

 - 1. At this point, we are using a few dynamic address objects in our policy set.
 To confirm what they have resolved to, **navigate to CNF Instances** page and **right click the instance** and **select View Policy Set Revision.**